 Stock market investing is buying a small share or shares of an individual company.
 In order to buy a share or shares of the company you need to have a stock broker.
 You can set up a brokerage at your own bank or simply choose an online brokerage.

 Nowadays I find that there is great competition to get your business and online brokerage has cheaper commission and very easy to use.
-Once you have chosen your online brokerage then you can easily buy and sell shares.
+Once you have chosen your online brokerage then you are all set to buy and sell common stocks.

 STOCK INVESTMENT FUNDAMENTALS